-See Part 7: Filing and Remittance for information about penalties and interest.
+Please see Part 7 of this publication for information about penalties and interest.

 Protests and appeals

 A retailer who receives a notice of deficiency or notice of refund rejection may submit a written protest and request a hearing to dispute the notice.
 Any protest or request for hearing must be submitted within 30 days of the date of the notice.
 The protest or request for hearing must contain at least the following information: